google-research/language/language/fruit/README.md

 * (5/12/2022) The data is available now, and the evaluation scripts will be released later.

-## Dataset
+## FRUIT-Wiki Dataset

 ### Download

-To download the FRUIT dataset, run:
+To download the FRUIT-Wiki dataset, run:

 ```
 mkdir fruit_dataset